HYBRIDMIND: Meta Selection of Natural Language and Symbolic Language for Enhanced LLM Reasoning: Method

-The core intuition behind INC-Math is that not all problems benefit equally from the same reasoning approach \citep{zhou2024dont}.
-Some problems may require step-by-step natural language reasoning, while others are better suited for code-based solutions.
-INC-Math empowers the model to dynamically adapt its strategy by selecting the most appropriate method, ensuring flexibility and maximizing performance across different problem types, as illustrated in Figure \ref{fig:INC-Math}.
+The core intuition behind \ours is that not all problems benefit equally from the same reasoning approach \citep{zhou2024dont}.
+Some problems may require step-by-step natural language reasoning, while others are better suited for symbolic solutions. \ours empowers the model to dynamically adapt its strategy by selecting the most appropriate method, ensuring flexibility and maximizing performance across different problem types.

-As a reference point, we include the results obtained by applying majority voting among the four approaches to determine the final answer, with ties broken by random choice.
-We also compute the chosen accuracy, which indicates whether INC-Math has selected the appropriate solution to solve the problem.
-Notably, if none of the four methods successfully address the problem, we still consider INC-Math to have made the right decision.